 The dawn mass

-On the 8th of September, day of the Nativity of the Virgin, the Dawn Mass (5 am) brings all of Moustiers and the surrounding villages together to walk up the hill to the sanctuary, in procession lead by the Diane (Moustiers’ musical group).
+On the 8th of September, day of the Virgin's Nativity, the Dawn Mass (5 am) brings all of Moustiers and the surrounding villages together to walk up the hill to the sanctuary, in procession lead by the Diane (Moustiers’ musical group).
 It finishes with a traditional local breakfast served on the church square at 6 am.